How to Use a Menstrual Cup: A Step-by-Step Guide

 Most hold an ounce of blood, which doesn’t seem like a lot, but that’s more than double what a tampon will hold.

-Can you feel the menstrual cup inside of you?
+Can they feel the menstrual cup inside of them?

-As long as you have the right size and have inserted it correctly, you shouldn’t feel it at all.
-At the beginning, you will most likely have to try it out a few times.
+As long as they have the right size and have inserted it correctly, they shouldn’t feel it at all.
+At the beginning, they will most likely have to try it out a few times.
 I know I sure did!
-Revisit our guide on how to insert a menstrual cup above if you need a refresher.
+Revisit our guide on how to insert a menstrual cup above if they need a refresher.

 Can you swim and workout with a menstrual cup in?

 Yes, of course!
-Who knows, you may even find it more comfortable than a tampon or pad.
-Plus, wear it with Kt Period-Proof Swimwear or Kt Leakproof Activewear and you'll be sure to avoid any accidental leaks at the pool!
+Who knows, they may even find it more comfortable than a tampon or pad.
+Plus, they can wear it with Kt Period-Proof Swimwear or Kt Leakproof Activewear and they'll be sure to avoid any accidental leaks at the pool!

-Remember, there is no right or wrong to what you use as period protection.
-Menstrual cups are definitely better for the environment than disposables, but do what is comfortable for YOU.
+Remember, there is no right or wrong to what they use as period protection.
+Menstrual cups are definitely better for the environment than disposables, but do what is comfortable for THEM.

 Disclaimer: The blog writers at Kt by Knix are not medical professionals, and give this advice based on their own research and experience.
 If you have further questions or concerns, speak to a trusted medical professional.